 "Providing specialized books and resources for modelers of every genre."

-Written by a modeler specifically for other modelers, the MODEL DESIGN & BLUEPRINTING HANDBOOK, Volume 1, takes you through the entire design and blueprinting process step-by-step.
-With an easy-to-follow format and numerous, detailed illustrations to help all along the way, you’ll quickly learn the basics of how to make multi-view drawings.
-Then, you’ll be taken step-by-step through the process of extracting accurate outlines, templates and profiles from your 2D plans.
+Written by a modeler specifically for modelers, craftsmen, and hobbyists, the MODEL DESIGN & BLUEPRINTING HANDBOOK, Volume 1, takes you through the entire design and blueprinting process step by step.
+With an easy-to-follow format and numerous, detailed illustrations to help all along the way, you’ll quickly learn the basics of creating multi-view drawings.
+Then, you will see step by step how to extract accurate outlines, templates and profiles from your 2D plans.
 The chapter on cross sections in particular can be invaluable for many 3D modelers.

 As a bonus, some of the concepts and techniques covered here can also prove helpful when making precision texture maps for your 3D models such as "virtual decals" or other markings.
 By the time you've read through this book, you will know exactly how to turn your reference material into workable plans that you can use to quickly and easily build your next 3D project.

-*This model is fully detailed and every surface and part has a "real-world" thickness -- whether the part is visible or not.
-The finished model weighs in at over 120 Megabytes of data.
-Volume 2 of this series (available late 2007) will go into more detail on how to build 3D models like this using splines.
+*The 3D locomotive model is fully detailed with actual geometry and no texture maps.
+Every surface and part -- whether visible or not -- has a "real-world" thickness.
+The finished model contains more than 120 Megabytes of data.
+Volume 2 of this series will go into more detail on how to build 3D models like this one.

 Return to Book Summary Page